euruko2012/call-for-proposals/marko_anastasov-semaphore/README.md

 ## Marko Anastasov

-Marko is a programmer and co-founder of [Rendered Text](http://renderedtext.com) and the Ruby user group of Serbia.
-Amsterdam Ruby conferences are his favorite.
+Marko is a programmer and co-founder of [Rendered Text](http://renderedtext.com) and Serbian Ruby user group.

+So far Amsterdam Ruby conferences are his favorite.

 ![Profile picture](http://renderedtext.com/images/marko.png)